dfinity/portal/docs/developer-docs/integrations/sns/testing/testing-on-mainnet.md

 594fd5d8dce3e793c3e421e1b87d55247627f8a63473047671f7f5ccc48eda63
 ```

-## Add SNS root as an additional controller of all SNS managed dapp canisters
+### Step 3.
+Add SNS root as an additional controller of all SNS managed dapp canisters

 Add the SNS root canister as an **additional** controller of all the canisters
 that you want to manage by the testflight SNS.